vivaria/edisonrul.ing/docs/source/cards/e/electric-virus.md

 ### Card Rulings

-●The Ignition Effect activates and resolves from your hand.
+*   The Ignition Effect activates and resolves from your hand.
-●Discarding this card is a cost.
+*   Discarding this card is a cost.
-●This effect targets.
+*   This effect targets.
-●If the target is flipped face-down, control of the target won't switch.
+*   If the target is flipped face-down, control of the target won't switch.
-●If the target is not a Machine or Dragon-Type (by “DNA Surgery”), the target does not switch control.
+*   If the target is not a Machine or Dragon-Type (by “DNA Surgery”), the target does not switch control.
-●If “DNA Surgery” is activated later after this effect has resolved, it has no effect.
+*   If “DNA Surgery” is activated later after this effect has resolved, it has no effect.
-●(Control does not instantly change back.
+*   (Control does not instantly change back.
 Control changes back as normal at the end of the turn.)